Cross Stitch Patterns from Fine Art by Scarlet Quince

 Floss Coverage Examples

 Here are some examples of cross stitching with solid colors and blends on different types of fabrics, in various thread counts and with various numbers of strands of floss.
 The stitching was done with reasonable care to get the strands lying parallel and not twisted.
 Better results could be obtained by being very, very careful but these pictures show the results that an average stitcher can probably get.
 We’ve included pictures both of good fabric coverage and poor, and good blending and poor.
-As always, we recommend stitching our patterns at 16 or 18 stitches per inch (at least) with 2 strands of floss, but these pictures illustrate the results you can expect if you prefer something different.
+These pictures illustrate the results you can expect for various fabric and floss choices.

 The pictures below are approximately life-size (on a 96-dpi display).
 Click any picture for a larger view with more detail.
 Unless otherwise noted, all fabric used for the examples is white.
 Each patch is 2 rows of 6 solid magenta stitches, then 2 rows of a magenta-brown blend, then 2 rows of solid brown stitches.